cloudposse-archives/reference-architectures/templates/README.md

 ### Initialize the Project

-First, let's initialize the build-harness.
+First, let's initialize the [`build-harness`](https://github.com/cloudposse/build-harness).
 You only need to do this once per `git clone` of this repository.

 ```bash
 # Initialize the project's build-harness